mulle-sde/mulle-sde/README.md

 mulle-sde install --prefix /tmp/foo https://github.com/mulle-c/mulle-allocator/archive/latest.tar.gz
 ```

-If you don't want to use the mulle-sde project management features, but would like to
+If you don't want to use the mulle-sde project management features to
-keep the dependencies local to your project, you can use a `none` project type:
+maintain dependencies local to your existing project, you can use a `none`
+project type:

 ```
-mulle-sde init none
+mulle-sde init
-mulle-sde dependency add --c --github mulle-c mulle-allocator mulle-sde craft
+mulle-sde dependency add --github madler zlib mulle-sde craft
 ```